VoxelForge/VoxelForge/API.md

 For `build_formspec` you can either define your own function or use one of the following predefined functions:

-* `doc.entry_templates.text`: Expects entry data to be a string.
+* `doc.entry_builders.text`: Expects entry data to be a string.
   It will be inserted directly into the entry.
 Useful for entries with a freeform text.

-* `doc.entry_templates.formspec`: Entry data is expected to contain the complete entry formspec as a string.
+* `doc.entry_builders.formspec`: Entry data is expected to contain the complete entry formspec as a string.
 Useful if your entries.
 Useful if you expect your entries to differ wildly in layouts.